SmartMilk/nd00333-capstone/starter_file/README.md

 - **Polynomial**: In the case of a polynomial kernel, this parameter determines the polynomial's degree, and was limited to be between 1 and 8.
 The parameter is ignored otherwise.

 The parameter sampling method was chosen to be Bayesian optimization, hence there was no need to apply an early termination policy.
 The estimator was generated from a Python training script (*hp_train.py*).
+In order to ensure fair comparison with the AutoML model, the training process was set to optimize accuracy as the primary metric.
 Finally, the maximum number of HyperDrive runs was limited to 80, as per an auto-generated recommendation by Azure's CLI based on the number of input parameters.

 ### Results
 *TODO*: What are the results you got with your model?
 What were the parameters of the model?
 How could you have improved it?

 *TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.

+The completed HyperDrive run revealed that the SVC model could achieve up to maximum of 81.7% mean accuracy with C = 2, the kernel set to polynomial and with a degree of 7, the output of each run and the corresponding tuning parameters can be seen in the screenshots below.
+As the regulazation parameter is at its maximum value, this implies the model has a degree of underfitting, and could probably be improved by further increasing the maximum range of C. This of course means there will be greater computational cost.

 ![rundetails hyperdrive](https://github.com/SmartMilk/nd00333-capstone/blob/master/starter_file/Proj_Images/hyperdrive_runs_and_performance.jpg)